-Stock options are expensive for both employer and employee.
+Stock options are expensive for both the employer and employees.

 Why, in a world where nearly every business process can be administered with a few clicks, do we still need to call up a lawyer and drop tens of thousands of dollars on antiquated paper documents, outlining a stock option plan that no layperson can understand?

-Worse yet, after receiving a stack of legalese an inch thick, team members have to hire their lawyer to interpret what it all means — and then pay tens of thousands of dollars in taxes for the right to buy, in addition to the cost of later buying the company stock itself.
-All these years before they know if the equity will ever be worth anything in the long run.
+Worse yet, after receiving a stack of legalese an inch thick, team members have to hire their own lawyer to interpret what it all means — and then pay tens of thousands of dollars in taxes for the right to buy it, in addition to the cost of later buying the company stock itself.
+All this, years before they know if the equity will ever be worth anything in the long run.

 Starting and running your employee equity plan through traditional lawyers makes no sense when the technology exists to fill this gap.

-It would be not very easy to imagine a system more demotivating than employee stock option plans — especially to the very people who need to feel most lit up and inspired about generating long-term results for the company.
+It's not easy to imagine a system more demotivating than employee stock option plans — especially to the very people who need them to feel the most lit up and inspired about generating long-term results for the company.

 Teams need tools to join together and feel inspired and motivated to collaborate on building out the future.

 One thing is clear: Stock options do not accomplish this task.
 And the time and expense it currently takes to institute stock option plans only adds insult to injury.